 Casey Wade received his B.S. in Chemistry from the University of Nebraska-Lincoln in 2006.
 He completed his Ph.D. at Texas A&M University in 2011 where he studied the chemistry of boron and antimony Lewis acids under the supervision of Prof. François Gabbaï.
 Casey then moved to the Massachusetts Institute of Technology (MIT) to carry out postdoctoral research on the synthesis and applications of metal-organic frameworks with Prof. Mircea Dincă.
 Casey started his independent career as an assistant professor at Brandeis University in 2013 and joined The Ohio State University Department of Chemistry and Biochemistry in January 2018.

 Research in the Wade Lab resides at the interface of molecular inorganic/organometallic chemistry and materials science and focuses on the design of new materials for catalysis and molecular separation.
-Current projects involve the synthesis and study of metal-organic framework (MOF) catalysts constructed from organometallic linkers, the design of bio-inspired MOF adsorbents for trace CO2 capture, and the investigation of new redox-active ligand platforms.
+Current projects involve the synthesis and study of metal-organic framework (MOFs) containing organometallic catalyst sites and the design of bio-inspired MOF adsorbents for trace CO2 capture.
 Synthesis plays a central role in our research program, and a variety of solution and solid-state characterization techniques are used to elucidate the structure and properties of new molecules and materials.
 These include X-ray diffraction, gas porosimetry, thermogravimetric analysis, ICP-OES, cyclic voltammetry, and NMR, IR, and UV-Vis spectroscopies.

 Site-isolation Effects in Metal-Organic Framework Catalysts